AUS-DOH-Safety-and-Quality/Comorbidity-Coefficients-Collaboration/README.md

 ### 1. Train Models

 Navigate to the `MORT/` (Mortality) or `LOS/` (Length of Stay) directories and run the respective notebooks to train the models.

+Each notebook has a `SAVE_MODELS` variable in the first cell.
+It defaults to `True`.
+Change this to `False` if you do not want to save the models locally.

 **Mortality Models (`MORT/`):**